GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 ### Static Variable

-Local variable that maintains its data even when the function is exited.
-When re-entering the function, the static variable will be ready to use from the last-saved data.
+Static variable is a special local variable which maintain its value even when escaped and re-entered a function code block.
+The keyword `static` is used to declare it as a static variable.

 ```cpp
 static int ivalue = 3;